jeswin-unmaintained/doppd-web/README.md

 File System
 ---
 The default isotropy configuration uses the "fs." prefix to identify arrays that need to be persisted to the database.
 By default, a directory called "data" under the current directory is used as the store.
 Both the prefix and directory location can be configured in package.json (see configuration).
-More storage options like S3 will be added in future.
+More storage options like Amazon S3 will be added in future.

 Create a directory
 ```javascript